 - 8.5.1 Describe current flood risk for a range of annual exceedance probabilities up to the probable maximum flood, based on available data, for potentially affected waterways, and assess (through flood modelling) how the project may potentially change flooding characteristics.
-The assessment should consider all infrastructure associated with the project including levees, roads and linear infrastructure and all proposed measures to avoid or minimise impacts. - Where project infrastructure comprises dams, describe how risks associated with dam failure will be minimised or mitigated to protect people, property and the environment. - 8.5.3 Describe dams or levees proposed on the project site and describe the process for undertaking an assessment to determine the hazard category of each dam or levee (low, significant, or high), according to the criteria in the EHP Manual for Assessing Hazard Categories and Hydraulic Performance of Dams.
+The assessment should consider all infrastructure associated with the project including levees, roads and linear infrastructure and all proposed measures to avoid or minimise impacts. - 8.5.2 Where project infrastructure comprises dams or other structures for storing potentially hazardous materials, describe how risks associated with dam or storage failure, seepage through the floor or embankments and or overtopping of the structures will be avoided, minimised and mitigated to protect people, property and the environment. - 8.5.3 Describe how storage structures and other infrastructure would be sited to avoid or minimise risks from flooding. - 8.5.4 List hazards and safety risks associated with flooding, including safety risks to persons, and impacts of flooding on dams, levees and or associated infrastructure located within or outside the project area23.